Alan4247748/friendly-potato/docs/Tech Writing/Directory for website & content.md

 # Docusaurus

-The purpose is to show as a Tech writer I do not shy away from code, frameworks, or development.
 I used [Docusaurus 2], for the boiler plate.
 From my local - I push direct to this [GitHub repo](https://github.com/Alan4247748/friendly-potato).
 A build is triggered in Netlify.
 Basic CI/CD.
-Below is the website structure.
+As a Tech writer I do not shy away from code, frameworks, or becoming a better Dev——below is the website structure :).

 ``` Javascript
 Website_Directory/